SCOMnewbie/SCOMnewbie.github.io/_posts/2021-02-03-createapplication.md

 - One or more per application (multi tenant)
 - In the previous article AzureCLI/AZ Powershell/Graph are in fact App registration that has been published as multi tenant App into one of the MS tenant
 - Are in charge of consent
+- Who can acces the app
+- Is app available on myapps
+-

 App registration:
 - Definition of the app